 Whether you're living out of your van or backpacking into the wilderness, packability is important.
 If you're looking to save space, this might be the metric that you focus on.

 We want a set with nestled construction that will allow you to fit a fuel canister and won't jostle around while hiking or driving your van.
-Those that had all these features, or simply took up less space, did the best.
-Keep in mind that you can also buy a set with more features and parse out individual components to make it more packable.
+Those that had all these features or simply took up less space did the best.
+Remember that you can also buy a set with more features and parse out individual components to make it more packable.

 The Sea to Summit X Set 32 is the clear winner of this category for its ultra-packable design.
 With silicon sidewalls, it has a kettle and a pot that collapses on itself.
 When collapsed, all items fit inside one another, offering you more space for other important items you might want to take with you.

 While you can't fit a fuel canister inside, it folds down almost flat and takes up very little room for the volume and size of the pot that it offers.
 You can also just use the kettle if you plan on ultralight missions, as it is super thin when completely compressed, taking little to no room at all!
 Better yet, you can parse out parts of the set to optimize it even further.

 Other contenders that take up less space include the MSR Trail Mini Duo, Snow Peak Trek 700 Titanium, GSI Glacier 1 person, and Snowpeak Personal Cooker 3.
 These backpacking-specific designs scored high marks for being the smallest and most compact sets tested.
 The MSR Trail Mini Duo is shaped such that the user can fit a fuel can and stove inside.
 The Snow Peak Trek 700 Titanium and Glacier can fit a small canister and stove inside, while the Personal Cooker can only fit one or the other.
 All four are designed for backpacking and lightweight adventures.
 We choose the Snow Peak Trek 700 as best because it has the smallest dimensions and takes up the least amount of room in a backpack.